-The presence of internal life stages that could be difficult to detect with the naked eye, and its ability to survive the duration of transport could support a probability rating of 'high' for the importation on flowers.
-However, the pest has infrequently been recorded from flowers, and then only for a restricted period of the year, support a probability rating of 'very low' for the importation of Drosophila suzukii on flowers.
+The limited presence of internal life stages that could be difficult to detect with the naked eye, and its ability to survive the duration of transport could support a probability rating of 'low' for the importation on flowers.
+However, the pest is not known to attack young flowers attached to the plant, has only been infrequently recorded to emerge from fallen flowers, and then only for a restricted period of the year, support a probability rating of 'extremely low' for the importation of Drosophila suzukii on flowers.